 Registering and enrolling

 First, the customer needs to sign up at a financial institution that offers the use of biometrics for payments.
 Once they have the biometric payment card, they can begin the process of enrolling their fingerprint onto the card.
-The data is then securely stored on the built-in chip, not on the fintech company’s servers.
-(Usually, a mathematical model or representation of the biometric data is stored, as opposed to the fingerprint itself.)
+The enrolled data is converted into a secure cryptographic template (a mathematical model or representation of the biometric data) and is stored exclusively on the built-in chip of the card or the consumer’s secure mobile device.
+The card issuer, payment processor, or merchant never receives or stores the original biometric data.

 Initiating a payment